Documentation Index

 Retry loop

-When a handler returns retry status, the engine enters the retry loop.
+When a handler returns a retryable failure, the engine enters the retry loop.
 If retry attempts remain (per the node’s retry policy), the handler re-executes after a backoff delay.
-If attempts are exhausted, the final status depends on allow_partial:
+If attempts are exhausted, the final outcome depends on allow_partial:

 ┌─────────────┐